 Consumers, do your part to seek out a photographer who displays honesty, professionalism and integrity.
 Photographers, do your part to represent our community by upholding the highest levels of professionalism in all aspects of your business.
 Below is a visual of how I achieve “the pose”.
 This is certainly not done in camera for the safety of each and every newborn I get the opportunity to work with.

 Huong Forrest Photography is the passion, vision and dream of one Reno newborn photographer, Huong Forrest.
 I specialize in newborn photography and have a great passion for capturing Reno's tiniest new residents.
 I also adore capturing the innocence of babies and children, the love and passion of a newlywed couple and their wedding and I greatly enjoy revealing the beauty, confidence and fierceness of your everyday woman.

 When I'm not with my clients, you will find me running around with my two adorable sons, helping people improve their health and wellness with It Works!
 Global, giving back where I can in several photography forums and blogging about business, photography and motherhood.

 FOLLOW me on Twitter for a fun and quirky look into me and my business.

 FOLLOW my life in photos via Instagram

-SHOP my skinny wraps and supplements at Try My Wraps
+SHOP my health and wellness products at Try My Wraps

 Please send me an email at any time or call me at 775.233.8382 if you would like to discuss an upcoming portrait opportunity.